Texas A&M University, Bachelors of Science in Meteorology

 Lauren Bostwick grew up in the small town of Aledo, Texas.
 Her interests have always involved sports, science, and of course, the weather!
 After interning at KBTX in College Station, she graduated from Texas A&M University with a B.S. in Meteorology.
 During her time at Texas A&M she became efficient in many areas of meteorology such as analyzing the radar, detecting severe weather, and forecasting for different regions.
 Straight out of college, Lauren started her career as a Weekend Meteorologist and Multimedia Journalist at CBS7 in Odessa, Texas.
 Due to the large coverage area, she was responsible for forecasting for many types of terrain stretching from the Big Bend National Park to southeastern New Mexico.
-Lauren has experienced reporting on a variety of severe weather events, such as tornadoes, disastrous flooding across west Texas, and the devastating February 2021 Texas winter storm.
-Lauren is excited to join the WeatherNation team.
+She has experienced reporting on a variety of severe weather events, such as tornadoes, disastrous flooding events, and the devastating February 2021 winter storm.
+Lauren is thrilled to be a part of the WeatherNation team.
 Say howdy to Lauren on Twitter and Facebook!

 Q&A with Lauren Bostwick